nanoporetech/modkit/README.md

 ## Creating a bedMethyl pileup from a modBam

-The most typical use case, take a BAM with modified bases (as MM/ML or Mm/Ml tags) and sum the calls from every read over each genomic position (a pileup).
+The most typical use case, take a BAM with modified bases (as MM/ML or Mm/Ml tags) and sum the base modification calls from every read over each genomic position (a pileup).

 ```bash
 modkit pileup path/to/reads.bam output/path/pileup.bed